santiagosaes/DevOps-Project/7 - DevOps Tooling website/README.md

 to your database using this command mysql -h <database-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql Install mysql

-12. look inside the archive **sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf** and change **BIND ADDRESS** for 0.0.0.0 Restart mysql service
+11. look inside the archive **sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf** and change **BIND ADDRESS** for 0.0.0.0 Restart mysql service
 ```
-sudo systemctl restart mysq
+sudo systemctl restart mysql
 ```

-11. Create in MySQL a new admin user with username: myuser and password: password:
+12. Create in MySQL a new admin user with username: myuser and password: password:

 INSERT INTO ‘users’ (‘id’, ‘username’, ‘password’, ’email’, ‘user_type’, ‘status’) VALUES -> (1, ‘myuser’, ‘5f4dcc3b5aa765d61d8327deb882cf99’, ‘user@mail.com’, ‘admin’, ‘1’);

-13.

-12. Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the websute with myuser user.
+13. Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the websute with myuser user.

 ![webpage](https://github.com/santiagosaes/DevOps-Project/blob/main/7%20-%20DevOps%20Tooling%20website/images/webpage.png)

+**NOTE:** If you want to use the Project 7 to use de Ubuntu Load balancer, you must turn ON the NFS Server , Database server and last de webserver.
+This is necessary because the web server takes the configuration from the NFS server and database server.

 Congratulations!
 You have just implemented a web solution for a DevOps team using LAMP stack with remote Database and NFS servers